← Back to 史記

 使

-In the third year, Jin met with the feudal lords.
+In the third year, Jin convened a meeting with the feudal lords.
 Duke Dao asked the group of ministers for usable ones, and Qi Xi raised Xie Hu.
 Xie Hu was Xi's enemy.
-He asked again, and raised his son Qi Wu.
+Asked again, he recommended his son Qiwu.
 The superior man said: 'Qi Xi can be called not partisan!
 Externally he raises without concealing his enemy, internally he raises without concealing his son.'
 Just as they were meeting the feudal lords, Duke Dao's younger brother Yang Gan disrupted the procession.
 Wei Jiang executed his charioteer.
 Duke Dao was angered.
 Some advised the duke, and the duke ultimately valued Jiang, entrusted him with governance, and made him pacify the Rong.
 The Rong greatly attached closely.
 In the eleventh year, Duke Dao said: 'Since I used Wei Jiang, I have nine times united the feudal lords and pacified the Rong and Di.
 This is Wei Zi's strength.'
 He granted him music.
-He declined three times before receiving it.
+He declined three times before accepting it.
 In winter, Qin took our Li.

 114